Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Pacific Pines - Gaven, placing the area among the bottom 25% of areas assessed nationally

-There have been $28.1 million in commercial approvals this financial year, demonstrating strong commercial development momentum.
-Compared to the rest of Queensland, Pacific Pines - Gaven shows substantially reduced construction activity, with 81.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This activity is also below national averages, suggesting maturity in the area that may be influenced by planning constraints.
+This year, there have been $28.1 million in commercial approvals, suggesting robust local business investment.
+Compared to the rest of Queensland, Pacific Pines - Gaven shows substantially reduced construction activity, with 81.0% fewer approvals per person than the regional average.
+This scarcity typically strengthens demand and prices for existing properties.
 Recent building activity consists entirely of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
-Developers are constructing more detached housing than previously indicated by census data (78.0% increase), reflecting persistent strong demand for family homes.
+Developers are constructing more detached housing than the existing pattern implies, reflecting persistent strong demand for family homes despite densification trends.

 The location has approximately 2118 people per dwelling approval, indicating an established market.
-Looking ahead, Pacific Pines - Gaven is projected to grow by 216 residents by the year 2041.
+By 2041, Pacific Pines - Gaven is expected to grow by 219 residents.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development